Blackspark-VRUAME7/android_local_manifest/README.md

 Getting Started
 ---------------
-Create a directory to sync the source code to.
+Create a directory to sync the source code to.  $SOURCE_DIR can be anything you want.
 ```
 mkdir $SOURCE_DIR
 cd $SOURCE_DIR